LZaruba/c64-game-of-life/Readme.md

 ## Breakpoints

 The [breakpoints] file contains names of labels that VICE will break on and open monitor when running via `make debug`.
 The file needs to be terminated by an empty line.
+You can change font of the Monitor in Vice settings -> Host -> Monitor -> Font.

 ## Resources